 Credit card debt statistics speak to the financial health of American households.
 They can also foreshadow over-borrowing bubbles, changes to lending standards, and other trends with the potential to impact our wallets.
 That’s important because the latest news may seem encouraging, but the complete picture is not pretty.

-Americans repaid $40.3 billion in credit card debt during Q1 2018 – the second-largest quarterly payoff ever.
-However, we began the year owing more than $1 trillion in credit card debt for the first time ever, after adding a post-Great Recession record $91.6 billion to our tab in 2017.
+Americans repaid $40.6 billion in credit card debt during Q1 2018 – the second-largest quarterly payoff ever.
+But we added almost $30 billion back to our tab in Q2 2018.
+We also began the year owing more than $1 trillion in credit card debt for the first time ever, after adding a post-Great Recession record of $91.8 billion to our tab in 2017.

 In order to help consumers and small business owners wade their way through the available pool of budget templates and thus better manage their money, WalletHub’s editors compared hundreds of options and selected the best templates for individuals, families, roommates, small business owners and more.

 It’s no secret that diamonds are expensive.
 And at roughly $7,000 for a one-carat stone, according to the RapNet Diamond Index, it’s clear why even the word “diamond” has come to connote wealth and exclusivity.

 Wage garnishment is when a portion of your monthly income is confiscated in order to gradually satisfy unfulfilled financial obligations – such as unpaid credit card debt, child support payments or taxes.
 In cases of debt originating from credit cards or most loans, your wages cannot be garnished without a court order.
 But that rule doesn’t apply to the government’s pursuit of income taxes, student loan payments, child support and alimony.